B58-CloudDevOps/ansible/README.md

 copy vs template module
 1) Copy just copy - paste from local to remove machine ( You cannot parameterize the files )
 2) If you template collection, you can use it for both copy - paste, along with parameterized files

+# IMP Regarding Roles and their calling
+1) When you call a specific role, tasks mentioned in the main.yml will be executed.
+2) We can also define tasks in another file tasks/anything.yml and can imports the tasks that are available in anything.yml